The Best Time of Year to Visit Hawaii

 1. Santorini Dave The Hotel Expert

-Both islands are gorgeous in their own ways.
+We love both islands and they’re gorgeous in their own ways.
 Maui has the famous, long white sandy beaches, great restaurants, and plenty of attractions, while Kauai has more rustic charm, with quieter beaches, dramatic landscapes, and rainforests.
 Maui is generally more crowded than Kauai, because it has been a travel destination for longer and is much more developed, while Kauai is quieter overall, though its main hotel hubs in Princeville and Po’ipu do attract a fair number of guests.
 Both islands should have calm weather during August and September.
 Maui is drier overall than Kauai, though its Upcountry and its eastern half (where the famous Road to Hana is) are covered in dense rainforest.
 Kauai is generally wetter, though Po’ipu is usually sunny and the westerly Waimea Canyon is a true desert.

 For a long trip, though, it’s best to stay in Maui.
 Staying in Kauai for a whole week may feel too long (unless you’re happy by the pool, relaxing and sipping cocktails in which case you’ll be very happy in either).
 Since Maui offers the most diverse landscape and activities, you can stay in one of the drier areas for the bulk of your vacation (historic Lahaina, hip Ka’anapali or Kihei, or boho Po’ipu) and stay in the Upcountry (rural and rustic) or Hana (pristine and romantic) for a couple of nights to enjoy the variety.